ibmansoor/recipes_html/README.md

 # odin-recipes
-a set of webpages with recipes on them, created to cement my html foundations.
+A set of webpages with recipes on them, created to cement my html foundations.